qetza/replacetokens-action/README.md

     # Optional.
 Default: warn
     missing-var-log: ''

+    # Opt out of the anonymous telemetry feature.
+    # You can also set the 'REPLACETOKENS_TELEMETRY_OPTOUT' environment variable to '1'
+    # or 'true'.
+    #
+    # Optional.
+Default: false
+    no-telemetry: ''

     # Enable token replacements in values recusively.
     #
     # Example: '#{message}#' with variables '{"message":"hello #{name}#!","name":"world"}'